Tessa’s Recipe Rundown

 - 2 teaspoons fresh orange zest

-- 2 tablespoons Chambord or Grand Marnier, optional (replace with water if not using)
+- 2 tablespoons Chambord or Grand Marnier, optional (replace with orange juice or water if not using)

 - 3 tablespoons water